8 Ways to Budget Your Money (Even If You Hate Budgeting)

 It's the first day of the month…

-You deposit your paycheck only to see money immediately flow out of your account.
+You deposit your paycheck only to see money immediately fly out of your account.

-"Geez, (you think again) credit card bills, mortgage payments, utilities, and food add up quickly."
+"Geez, credit card bills, mortgage payments, utilities, and food add up quickly."

 You begin to sweat.